Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

 \subsection{Algorithm}

-Summarizing, using the choice for function $f$ proposed in \eqref{eq:function}, for a given number $z\in [X_0,X_N)$ the index $i$ such that $z\in [X_i,X_{i+1})$ can be obtained with the following procedure, given in pseudo-code in algorithm \ref{alg:direct}: \begin{enumerate} \item compute the index $j$ using \eqref{eq:function} \item read the correspondent index $i$ stored in $K_j$ \item verify if the numbers $z$ is to the right or to the left of $X_i$, and, if it is to the left, decrement the index $i$ by one. \end{enumerate} Note that the last step does not involve any conditional jump.
+Summarizing, using the choice for function $f$ proposed in \eqref{eq:function}, for a given number $z\in [X_0,X_N)$ the index $i$ such that $z\in [X_i,X_{i+1})$ can be obtained with the following procedure, given in pseudo-code in algorithm \ref{alg:direct}: \begin{enumerate} \item compute the index $j$ using \eqref{eq:function} \item read the correspondent index $i$ stored in $K_j$ \item if the number $z$ is smaller than $X_i$, then decrease the index $i$ by one. \end{enumerate} Note that the last step does not involve any conditional jump.
 In the scalar case it can be resolved via conditional assignment.
-In the vectorial case with streaming SIMD extensions a floating point comparison operations returns a bit mask, which, if reinterpreted as a signed integer, is either $0$ or $-1$ and can be trivially added to $i$.
+In the vectorial case with streaming SIMD extensions a floating point comparison operation returns a bit mask, which, if reinterpreted as a signed integer, is either $0$ or $-1$ and can be trivially added to $i$.

-Similarly to what already discussed for algorithm \ref{alg:binaryopt}, working with Intel SIMD instructions perfect vectorization is not achievable, as fetching from memory the relevant elements of $K_j$ and $X_i$ must be done sequentially.
+Similarly to what was already performed in section \ref{sec:eytzinger}, working with SIMD instructions, the conditional assignment can be implemented with just with just an integer addition, e.g. $i \leftarrow i + (z \geq X_i)$.